-In particular, you'll want to run the book applications along with the solutions for the book exercises, and maybe the solutions for the extra exercises and projects too.
-That will show you the level of competence that our book develops.
-You'll also want to click through the PowerPoint slides to see how they can help you review and reinforce the information that's presented in the book.
+In particular, you'll want to run some of the book applications and solutions to the various sets of exercises to see the level of competence that our book develops.
+You'll also want to click through some of the PowerPoint slides to see how they can help you review and reinforce the information that's presented in the book.